See Budget and Financial Analysis.

 Represent mortgage bonds and notes payable to external agencies, institutions and others.

 An ad hoc querying software for creating reports from IS&T’s Data Warehouse available only to members of the MIT community.
+BrioQuery is still in use at MIT but is no longer supported by the company that acquired it from Brio Software.
 Link.

 A business that carries no inventory and that has no written ongoing agreement with any manufacturer or manufacturer's authorized distributor to sell the products of the manufacturer.